-- (a) An OPT shall perform, as delegate of the Board, the activities described in By-Law 5.1(f). - (b) An OPT shall be appointed on a case by case basis (with the consent of the nominee in each case) by the ICM in conjunction with the Chair National Disciplinary Panel from persons being Members who are also members of the National Disciplinary Panel. - (c) A Member acting as an OPT shall be remunerated at the rate from time resolved by the Board. - (d) An OPT may at any time commission by sub-delegation to an ICM the whole or any part of the Disciplinary Procedures in respect of a Complaint. - (e) An OPT shall deal expeditiously with any Complaint referred to the OPT by making a Determination after reviewing a report on the matter and presiding over a hearing upon notice to the Member concerned.
-The Determination of an OPT shall be Final.
+- (a) An OPT shall perform, as delegate of the Board, the activities described in By-Law 5.1B(f). - (b) An OPT shall be appointed on a case by case basis (with the consent of the nominee in each case) by the MPC or an ICM in conjunction with the Chair of the National Chair Panel from persons being Members who are also members of the Chair Panel. - (c) A Member acting as an OPT shall be remunerated at the rate from time to time resolved by the Board. - (d) An OPT may at any time commission the MPC or an ICM by way of sub-delegation to undertake further investigation of any Complaint as necessary to assist the undertaking of Disciplinary Procedures. - (e) An OPT shall deal expeditiously with any Complaint referred to the OPT by making a Determination after reviewing a report on the matter and presiding over a hearing upon notice to the Member concerned. - 5.10 Disciplinary Committee - (a) A Disciplinary Committee shall perform, as delegate of the Board, the activities described in By-Law 5.1B(g).